notrabs/RRCG/README.md

 }
 ```

-Using attributes, this code can be made less verbose for class variables.
+Using attributes, this code can be made less verbose for member variables.
 This code without `.Value` accesses is equivalent to the code above:

 ```c#
 [Variable]